-Embodied creative coaching
+Embodied creative coaching and mentoring

-I also offer this approach as creative coaching for those who would like to support their creative process, whether they are involved professionally or otherwise, in solo work or collaborations, in projects or an ongoing practice.
+I also offer creative coaching for those who would like to support their creative process, whether they are involved professionally or otherwise, in solo work or collaborations, in projects or an ongoing practice.
 This can help through being a space for embodied reflective process and creative self-exploration so that you can learn more about yourself in relation to your work, supporting you in your creative journey.
 Please contact me for more information.